bluga404/sa-grab/readme.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+Feel free to modify!

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Resources i find helpful and would like to give credit to.

 * [Huggingface](https://huggingface.co/)
 * [Tensorflow](https://www.tensorflow.org/)